-Table 16: Annual Coupe by Period for the Permanent Reserved Forests
+Table 18: Annual Coupe by Period for the Permanent Reserved Forests

-Period Annual Coupe (ha / year)
+Period Annual Coupe (ha.year -1)

 1996 - 2000 276,040

 2001 - 2005 272,870

 2006 - 2010 266,940

-3.7The Director of the State Forestry Department is required under Part II Section 4 of the National Forestry Act, 1984 to prepare and implement a 10-year Forest Management Plan.
-The Director is also required to prepare and implement a 5-year Forest Development Plan at the state level and required to prepare an Annual Forest Operation Plan.
-These plans spell out covering the management, conservation and sustainable development of the forest resources in the State and its Forest Districts.

-3.9The peat swamp forests in the Permanent Reserved Forests (PFRs) are also managed under Selective Management System.
+- 5.9 The Director of the State Forestry Department is required under Part II Section 4 of the National Forestry Act, 1984 to prepare and implement a 10-year Forest Management Plan.
+The Director is also required to, prepare and implement a 5-year Forest Development Plan at the state level and at every required to prepare an Annual Forest Operation Plan.
+These plans spell out covering the management, conservation and sustainable development of the forest resources in the State and its Forest Districts. - 5.10 The peat swamp forests in the Permanent Reserved Forests (PFRs) are also managed under Selective Management System.
 The cutting cycle for peat swamp forest is 40-60 years.
 While the minimum cutting limit is 45 cm dbh for non-dipterocarps and 50 cm dbh for dipterocarps.
-In Sarawak, the practice is on an empirical harvesting period rotation of 45 years with a minimum cutting diameters fixed at 40 cm dbh.
+On the other hand, Sarawak is working on an empirical harvesting period rotation of 45 years with a minimum cutting diameters fixed at 40 cm dbh.
 In Pahang State Peninsular Malaysia, the cutting prescribed for the peat swamp forests are 50 cm dbh for non-dipterocarps and 60 cm dbh for dipterocarps.
 However, in actual practice, trees of a much higher diameter (>70 cm dbh) are removed.
 Besides the 10-year Forest Management Plan, a management plan for the peat swamp forests of Selangor was also prepared by the Malaysia/DANCED project in 1999 while a management plan for the south-east Pahang peat swamp forest is being prepared under the Malaysia/GEF/Danida project (2001-2005).